kconner/simple-emulator/README.md

 ## Solution

 This solution can return the number of instructions run, the final state of the registers, or a program disassembly.
-I used a struct of three fields for each word of memory and preallocated it.

-I'd like to try storing Ints, not Words, and using a simple array lookup for instruction decoding.
+Each word of memory is an Int.
+Memory is preallocated, as is a lookup table of all decodable instructions.